 The Signs of “Starvation Mode”

-It should be stated now there is no one blood test that will confirm you have achieved a slowed metabolic response.
-In one manner of speaking losing weight at all means the process has begun.
+It should be stated now there is not one blood test that will confirm you have achieved a slowed metabolic response.
+In a manner of speaking, losing weight at all means the process has begun.
 But, when referring to the more worrisome side of starvation mode, there are some things you can look for to see if it is time to move into diet recovery.

-Looking below, you can gain some examples of what can take place when you have been in a deficit too long.
-It should be noted most of these things can be general side effects of fat loss or completely separate issues all together.
+Looking below, you can see some examples of what can take place when you have been in a deficit too long.
+It should be noted most of these things can be general side effects of fat loss or completely separate issues altogether.
 This is not a list to diagnose or confirm any particular illness or disease and is based on review literature and anecdotal evidence.